How to Use Linkedin Lead Generation to Target Gen Z

 Have a look below:

-According to Statista most of the Linkedin users are Gen Z and Millenials.
-59.1% of users are between the ages of 25 and 34, and 20.4% of users are aged between 18-24.
+According to Statista, most LinkedIn users are Gen Z and Millennials.
+59.1% of users are between the ages of 25 and 34, and 20.4% are aged between 18 and 24.

-You might wonder though, if you, as a founder, do decide to use Linkedin to generate high-quality leads, would your ideal target audience be on the platform?
+You might wonder, though, if you, as a founder, decide to use LinkedIn to generate high-quality leads, would your ideal target audience be on the platform?

-Did you know that there are more than 55 million companies listed on the platform?
+Did you know that more than 55 million companies are listed on the platform?

-And there are 810 million members listed on the platform as of 2022.
-Plus, according to Linkedin, Gen Z seems to have more wealth.
+Plus, according to LinkedIn, Gen Z seems to have more wealth.

 What does this tell you?